valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 No test is 100% perfect.
 Current literature suggests that PCR tests have low-moderate sensitivity (around 70%) but high specificity (around 95%).
 A test with low sensitivity will fail to detect actual cases, while low specificity will produce positives where there is no infection.

-I tweeted a summary translation of a report of cases from the Diamond Princess [here](https://twitter.com/LuisCostigan1/status/1242850707461402624), which included some information on low PCR test sensitivity.
-More evidence can be found [here](https://pubs.rsna.org/doi/10.1148/radiol.2020200642) and [here](https://www.bmj.com/content/bmj/369/bmj.m1808.full.pdf).
+Back in March I tweeted a [summary translation](https://twitter.com/LuisCostigan1/status/1242850707461402624) of a report of cases from the Diamond Princess, which included some information on low PCR test sensitivity.
+More evidence for low sensitivity can be found [here](https://pubs.rsna.org/doi/10.1148/radiol.2020200642) and [here](https://www.bmj.com/content/bmj/369/bmj.m1808.full.pdf).

-Even though 95% sensitivity is considered high, a comprehensive testing program of 100,000 tests per day would still detect 5,000 cases where there are none.
-Setting to one side the burden of dealing with these cases, you would also add so much noise to the signal required to conduct the aforementioned “counter-cluster” strategy that it may be rendered ineffective.
+As for specificity, 95% is considered high.
+However, a comprehensive testing program of 100,000 tests per day would still detect 5,000 cases where there are none.
+Setting to one side the burden of dealing with these cases in various medical institutions, you would also add so much noise to the signal required to conduct the aforementioned “counter-cluster” strategy that it may be rendered ineffective.

 ### Data availability and accuracy

 Testing in Japan was conducted by a mix of public hospitals/medical facilities and private facilities.
 Data provided by the Ministry of Health, Labour and Welfare (MHLW) only took into account figures reported by public facilities.

 In Tokyo, that changed in early May when [data for all institutions was released dating back to January](https://www.japantimes.co.jp/news/2020/05/09/national/tokyo-releases-covid-19-data/#.XuS9e8ZS-Aw).
-I’m unsure how this affected overall figures.
+I’m unsure how the integration of this data affected overall figures.

 Other than data provided by the MHLW, a dashboard containing case data from regular media reports can be found [here](https://covid19japan.com/) (see dashboard details for data source info).

+As with much COVID-19 data globally, Japan's data is fragmented and difficult to interpret.

 ## Declaring a State of Emergency